delprzemo/hospital-visits-api/readme.md

 1. Clone the repository.
 2. Install .NET 6.0 SDK.
 3. Run `dotnet restore` to restore the packages.
+4. Add SQL Server Connection string in `appsettings.json`
-4. Run `dotnet run` to start the application.
+5. Run `dotnet run` to start the application.

 ## Pipelines